fede-rodes/meteor-apollo-starter-kit/README.md

 - Better to load from DNS?

 - dynamic imports
-- bundle-visualizer to see what is taking up the most memory.
 - ssr to speed-up first load and SEO
   - https://github.com/meteor/meteor/blob/devel/packages/server-render/README.md#usage

 - react helmet
 - PWA: push notifications + sync (take a look at workbox)
-- clean Redux folder
 - tests

 - https://www.webpagetest.org